rivt-info/rivtinfo.github.io/3-search.rst

 Search
 =======

-This page provides a convenient search function for **rivt** files across GitHub.
+This page provides a convenient search interface for **rivt** files distributed across GitHub.
 The search covers the full text in the **rivt** root README file, which typically contains the full rivt report.
-For advanced function searching use the GitHub search interface `here <https://github.com/search>`_.
+For advanced searching use the GitHub search interface `here <https://github.com/search>`_.

 [S] Search GitHub (Ctrl+Enter)